bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 ## Removing an entry

-There is no (good) way to delete an entry.
-Deleting an entry that is depended on will invalidate cached resolved values and basically wreck the can's integrity.
+There is no way to delete an entry.
+The design of CanDI is to create a write and read store;
+once resolved an entry can be changed but never removed.
+Because of the dependency network that CanDI creates, once keys are resolved they are considered eligible to provide values, for the lifetime of the CanDI instance.
+Removing and un-registering a value would create complex, unreliable side effects for the entries they support.

-## Resource names
+## Resource keys

-In this example and the tests, all resources have string names; this is a pretty common assumption.
+In this example and the tests, all resources have string keys; this is a pretty common assumption.
 It is the best and simplest way to register values ina `CanDI`. (take care with blank spaces and casing of course.)

 However, it is not a *requirement* that entries are keyed with strings.